walles/headsetharry/README.md

 * When a message arrives, determine what language to use for reading it
 * Use an appropriate TTS engine / voice for reading the incoming SMS
 * When a message comes in, ignore it if a phone call is in progress
+* When a message comes in, ignore it unless sound is being routed through a headset
+* Verify that we work properly with a Bluetooth headset connected